marium-shaikh/devops-task2/README.md

-# DevOps Task 2 - Docker Containerization
+# DevOps Task 2 – Application Containerization & Asset Optimization

 This project is a simple Node.js application containerized using Docker.